Programming as Theory Building: Peter Naur's Essay

 sem: Semantic Version Control

-Posted on Sun, 15 Mar 2026 in Programming • Tagged with cli, versioning, rust, tools
+Posted on Sun, 15 Mar 2026 in Programación • Tagged with cli, versionado, rust, herramientas

 Discovering sem, a CLI tool that understands your code's semantics and tells you what entities changed, not just what lines.